dmaximyuk/reactjs-template/README.md

 # ⚛️ React.js Template — Production-Ready Starter Kit

 ## 🎯 Purpose
 This template is designed for developers who want to kickstart a modern React.js project with a fully optimized setup.
-It includes everything needed for scalable application development — from FSD architecture routing, state management, and localization to a lightning-fast build powered by Vite and SWC.
+It includes everything needed for scalable application development — from FSD architecture, routing, state management, and localization to a lightning-fast build powered by Vite and SWC.

 ## ✨ Features
 1. 🧭 [TanStack Router](https://tanstack.com/router) — modern, type-safe routing solution;